jspm/jspm.org/docs/guide.md

 > Not all third-party npm packages will support the jspm build.
 Specifically, those that do any type of asset loading like `fs.readFile(__dirname + '/path')` will not be able to retain their references.
 For comprehensive Node.js build support see [ncc](https://github.com/zeit/ncc/).

 It is possible to publish packages as ES modules by setting the `package.json` `"main"` to an ES module, provided you know your consumers (say within the same company) will be using either jspm or Node.js `--experimental-modules`.
-Since the [package.json contains a `"type": "module"`](/about/introduction#type-module), the package will be fullyl supported when loaded under `--experimental-modules`.
+Since the [package.json contains a `"type": "module"`](/about/introduction#type-module), the package will be supported when loaded under `--experimental-modules`.

 Note that the `"module"` field in the package.json will likely not be supported in Node.js, so isn't a reliable pattern to use here.
 If you are looking to publish packages as both CommonJS and ES modules, this workflow is currently not recommended.
 The patterns are still being worked out and there are no clear paths here yet.